dmbarbour/wikilon/docs/AwelonLang.md

 Stowage allows secure hash resources to be constructed at runtime and removed from working memory until later required.
 Essentially, this gives us a functional, persistent virtual memory model.
 Further, these hashes can be used efficiently together with memoization as a basis for incremental computing for very large systems.

 What "large value" means is heuristic, but should be reproducible.
 If configured, it should be configurable from the dictionary, perhaps by defining `stow_threshold`.
 It might also be useful to support a few different size thresholds, enabling use of `(stow_small)` vs. `(stow_large)`.

+## Dictionary

+Awelon words are defined in a dictionary.
+Evaluation of Awelon code occurs in context of an immutable dictionary.
+Definitions for words must form a directed acyclic graph.
+Cyclic behavior must use anonymous recursion via fixpoint combinators, cf. *Fixpoints and Loops* below.
+Assigning a trivial cycle such as `foo = foo` may be treated as equivalent to deleting word `foo` from the dictionary.

+Awelon doesn't specify a dictionary representation.
+I hope for de-facto standards to arise around the import, export, sharing, and backup of dictionaries, and potentially dictionaries as first-class values.
+Dictionaries are usually manipulated through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem adapter.
+The use of such layers is also necessary to provide useful *Editable Views*.

+See also *Hierarchical Dictionaries*.

 ## Evaluation